Medically Reviewed by Dr. Rachel N. Verville

 July 5, 2017

-Achilles Tendon Little ElmPeople don’t tend to give much thought to the state of their Achilles tendon until an injury occurs.
+Achilles tendon little elmPeople don’t tend to give much thought to the state of their Achilles tendon until an injury occurs.
 The Achilles tendon connects your calf muscle to your heel bone, so when it’s badly hurt, even the prospect of walking around Frisco can seem like an unimaginable task.
 But how can you be sure you’re suffering from some type of Achilles tendon injury?
 What symptoms should you be looking for before making an appointment with a podiatrist?

 Common Signs You Have an Achilles Tendon Injury